Homotopy theory of monoids and derived localization: Bar and nerve construction

 In the following formulation we denote by $W$, slighty abusing the notation, a submonoid of $M$, the corresponding subset of 1-simplices in $\Ne(M)$, and the corresponding subset of the canonical basis of $\Ch (M)$.

-\begin{thm} Let $W \subset M$ be a submonoid.
-Then there is a natural zig-zag of weak equivalences of dg coalgebras $\Ch \Lo_{W}\Ne (M) \simeq \Ba\Lo_{W} \Ch (M)$. \end{thm} \begin{proof} By definition the localization constructions in dg algebras and simplicial sets are given by homotopy colimits, see Sections \ref{sect-alglocal} and \ref{sect-catlocal}.
+\begin{theorem} Let $W \subset M$ be a submonoid.
+Then there is a natural zig-zag of weak equivalences of dg coalgebras $\Ch \Lo_{W}\Ne (M) \simeq \Ba\Lo_{W} \Ch (M)$. \end{theorem} \begin{proof} By definition the localization constructions in dg algebras and simplicial sets are given by homotopy colimits, see Sections \ref{sect-alglocal} and \ref{sect-catlocal}.
 As $\Ba$ is an equivalence of relative categories by Proposition \ref{prop-barcobar-z} it preserves homotopy colimits and we deduce $\Lo'_{W}\Ba \Ch (M) \simeq \Ba \Lo_W \Ch (M)$ where where $\coprod^h$ stands for the homotopy pushout of dg coalgebras.

 There is also a natural map $\eta: \Lo''_{W}\Ch \Ne (M)\to\Ch \Lo_{W}\Ne (M) $ where

 and $I,J$ are as in Section \ref{sect-catlocal}.
 We note first that $\eta$ is a weak equivalence if $k$ is a field since in that case $C$ is a left Quillen functor by Lemma \ref{lemma-cleftquillen} and so, it commutes with homotopy colimits.
 As the tensor product commutes with the homotopy colimit it follows that $\eta$ becomes a quasi-isomorphism after tensoring with an arbitrary field.
 Thus by Lemma \ref{lem:acyclic} it is a weak equivalence in general.